TheAhmadOsman/BestCarDeal/source/index.md

 ![conditionViolins.png](img/conditionViolins.png)

-These violin graphs measure the correlation between the price of vehicles and their seller-assigned conditions.
+This violion graph measure the correlation between the price of vehicles and their seller-assigned conditions.
 We can see a pretty obvious (and unsurprising) hierarchy of new, like new, excellent, good, fair, and salvage.
 One surprise, however, is the similarity in price between fair and salvage vehicles.
 This suggests that vehicles deemed "fair" on Craigslist are actually in quite poor condition and worth almost as much as a parts-only car.

 ### Line Graphs
 ---